dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

     darc channel edit '.NET Core 3.0.0'
     ```

 Once the repository graph has more than one node (or if there is a circular dependency, like in the case of dotnet/arcade), it becomes possible to create subscriptions.
-Onboarding new repositories after the initial node involves the steps above with the follolwing alterations/additions:
+Onboarding new repositories after the initial node involves the steps above with the following alterations/additions:

 1. No new channel is necessary if repository/branch being onboarded is producing assets for an existing channel
 2. Repository should be onboarded onto the formal [dependency description format](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyDescriptionFormat.md), enabling automated update of dependencies via Darc.